elektroniz/Phobia-R/README.md

 ## Functions Added

-- Possibility to save the file with name and a default extension
+- Possibility to save the file with name and a default extension [Ver: 0.1.3]

 ## To Do